Marching Chiefs: History

 The Chiefs renewed their "world renowned" laurels in 1997 when they traveled to London, England to perform a halftime show for a game of the World Football League's London Monarchs.
 The following season Dunnigan took leave to pursue a doctorate at the University of Texas and Dr. John L. Baker served as interim director.
 In 1998 the Marching Chiefs found themselves heading to Tempe, Arizona for another shot at the National championship but lost to the Tennessee Volunteers in the Fiesta Bowl.
 The newly hooded Dr. Dunnigan returned for the 1999 season which ended with a National Championship win against the Virginia Tech Hokies in the Sugar Bowl.

 In 2002 the Marching Chiefs' practice field was at last officially named in honor of Dr Manley Whitcomb.
 In 2005 a donation of over $350,000 was made to the university by Bill Harkins, former FSU lacrosse head coach, for a new practice field for The Florida State Lacrosse Team.
 This allowed Chiefs to start off the '05 season with a new, artificial-turf field for rehearsals.
 This field, Bill Harkins field at the Manley R. Whitcomb Band Complex, replicated the appearance of Bobby Bowden Field on game day as it appeared in 2005.
 The turf choice resulted from less-than-ideal conditions faced in rehearsals due to the previous natural grass surface.
 In 2009 The Marching Chiefs continued to set records in collegiate band size with 460 members.

 Work on the Manley Whitcomb Band Complex was finally completed in time for the 2013 homecoming game.
 On November 15, 2013 the new field house and ceremonial arch were dedicated by Dr. Dunnigan.
 The new building will serve as storage facilities for the equipment that the Marching Chiefs use on a daily basis during marching season.
 As part of an effort to keep the band in tip-top condition, a fund was started in 2013 to replace many of the aging instruments loaned to students who don't own their own.
 When the 2013 Seminoles football team made it to the National Championship game the Marching Chiefs traveled with them to Pasadena for the Rose Bowl and contributed to the school's third national championship.
 In 2018, the Marching Chiefs were invited to perform at the 75th Anniversary of D-Day Parade in Normandy, reclaiming their "World-Renowned" Title.
+In 2027, the Marching Chiefs will become the first collegiate marching band from the state of Florida to perform in the Macy's Thanksgiving Day Parade.